-3. Checking by a quality control examiner and by a second examiner
+Checking by a quality control examiner and by a second examiner

-- 3.1.
-At the RO stage, 108% of the filed international applications are cross-checked by a second RO formalities examiner.
-The checking covers formalities issues such as bibliographical details, contents of the application and physical requirements under Rule 11. - 3.2.
-At the ISA and IPEA stages, three kinds of checking are performed: - 3.2.1.
-Substantive examination checking: The quality control reviewer checks 100% of the international reports (PCT forms 210, 237, 206, 405 and 409) covering mainly issues related to novelty, inventive step and lack of unity of invention.
-In the cases where all the cited documents found by the substantive examiner are in [A]

-category, a second examiner performs a new search before issuing the ISR and the Written Opinion of the ISA.
+- At the RO stage, 10% of the filed international applications are cross-checked by a second RO formalities examiner.
+The checking covers formalities issues such as bibliographical details, contents of the application and physical requirements under Rule 11. - At the ISA and IPEA stages, three kinds of checking are performed: - Substantive examination checking: The quality control reviewer checks 100% of the international reports (PCT forms 210, 237, 206, 405 and 409.
+In the cases where all the cited documents found by the substantive examiner are in [A] category, a second examiner performs a new search before issuing the ISR and the Written Opinion of the ISA.
 The quality control checking of the international reports has been integrated into the automated system for international applications (PCT-SAPIA).
 A task for QC checking is sent to the relevant QC reviewer upon completion of the substantive examination, so that the international reports established by the substantive examiner, cannot be processed further without completing the QC checking.
+In addition to the quality checking of the reports, the search strategies are periodically checked.

-- 3.2.2.
-ISA/IPEA formalities examination checking: The ISA formalities examiner performs formalities checks on all PCT forms (100% sampling) to be sent to the applicant and IB, inspecting the integrity and consistency of the details in the forms. - 3.2.3.
-Periodic audit of a random sample of cases: Approximately 25% of the PCT forms of the international applications designating the ILPO as ISA are cross-checked by a second ISA formalities examiner, using a quality assurance checklist.
+- ISA/IPEA formalities examination checking: The ISA/IPEA formalities examiner performs formalities checks on all PCT forms (including search strategies) (100% sampling) to be sent to the applicant and IB, inspecting the integrity and consistency of the details in the forms. - Periodic audit of a random sample of cases: Approximately 89% of the ISA PCT forms of the international applications designating the ILPO as ISA are cross-checked by a second ISA formalities examiner, using a quality assurance checklist.
 Audit findings and recommendations are recorded in the automation system.